 Role Theory, Role Playing, Reflexive Role-Taking,

-Role distancing is a concept from dramaturgical sociology.
-The act of presenting your
+Role distancing is a concept from dramaturgical model.
+The act of presenting your 'self'

 For example, by keeping your eyes

 open when asked to pray or say grace, you communicate to the group by role distancing,

 that you are making no commitment to the role.

 - Unlike a stage play, we do not define roles.
 We negotiate social roles.

 individual disagrees with the expectations associated with a particular role, the

 individual may try to de-emphasize the importance of that role.